 Reducing calories on the intake side is a good start, however, coupled with a regular regimen of exercise, diet has a multiplying effect.
 Suddenly, the effects of exercise go far beyond the goal that drove the change in activity, and it pervades other areas.

 It’s no different in IT.

 The table below is the exercise multiplier that can be used to understand how much higher your caloric input can be to maintain your weight comparing different levels of activity.
-In addition, I’ve provided a CDC link to read instead of the latest COVID-19 restrictions on the CDC site.
+In addition, here’s a CDC link to read on the Benefits of Physical Activity.

 Whether you have just completed your year-end budgets or not, it won’t be long before cost pressures, time pressures and all the other pressures of new projects squeeze many of us into ‘surviving the next day’ versus moving along a progressive path of improvement.
 I’ve been there.

 Digging Your Way Out of the Holiday Workload Avalanche

 Some of us may feel like Ground Hog Day is really the week after the New Year; which typically begins with consecutive day-long ‘war room’ events to sort out incidents from:

 - the avalanche of changes that broke loose after holiday freezes